Henry McCullough: 1990s

-In 1998 McCullough travelled to Poland, where he rehearsed with a band of Polish musicians for a tour.
+In 1998, McCullough travelled to Poland, where he rehearsed with a band of Polish musicians for a tour.
 After the tour, they recorded a 'live' album which was released as Blue Sunset.
 This was followed by a further Polish tour.
 On returning home, McCullough recorded and released "Failed Christian", a song that has since been covered by Nick Lowe on his album Dig My Mood.

 2000s

 McCullough continued to record and perform and released solo material, including Belfast To Boston (2001) and Unfinished Business (2003).
 The latter contained his 1998 single, "Failed Christian".
 McCullough performed at concerts in Northern Ireland and Scotland, playing with a backing band (featuring Stephen Quinn on drums and Sean McCarron on saxophone).

-McCullough contributed guitar on and organised the band for the Alaskan musician, The Rev Neil Down's 2003 release, When A Wrong Turns Right.
+McCullough contributed guitar on and organised the band for the 2003 release When A Wrong Turns Right by Alaskan musician The Rev Neil Down.
 The Henry McCullough Band – FBI Live was released in 2007 on Mundell music, from a recording at The Famous Bein Inn in 2006.

 In 2007, Over the Rhine covered "Failed Christian" on their album, Live from Nowhere, Vol. II.
 In the same year, McCullough started to work with Dave Sharp from the Alarm) and together they enlisted keyboard player Zoot Money, bassist Gary Fletcher and drummer Colin Allen, a line up which became known as the Hard Travelers.
 In January 2008 the Hard Travelers performed their debut gig at The Cellars in Portsmouth.

-In 2008 McCullough recorded Poor Man's Moon at Amberville Studios, which was released in Ireland only on 5 September 2008. and featured new McCullough compositions.
+In 2008, McCullough recorded Poor Man's Moon at Amberville Studios, which was released only in Ireland on 5 September 2008, and featured new McCullough compositions.
 The album also included a number of songs co-written with poet Eamon Carr from Horslips and included the single "Too Late to Worry".
 Among the musicians featured on the album were keyboard player James Delaney, bassists Roe Butcher and Nicky Scott (also double bass), keyboard player Enda Walsh, drummer Adie McIlduff and Percy Robinson on dobro and pedal steel guitar.
 The album also included drum sequences by Peter McKinney.

 At the end of 2007 he worked on the album Dark Nite of the Soul with Jeff Greene, as well as other musical collaborations recorded at Wind-Mill Lane Studios, Dublin; Metropolis Studios, London; and The Sound Kitchen, Nashville.
-McCullough attended Paul McCartney's concert at the O2 in Dublin on 20 December 2009 and McCartney publicly acknowledged McCullough's contribution to Wings.
+McCullough attended Paul McCartney's concert at the O2 in Dublin on 20 December 2009, and McCartney publicly acknowledged McCullough's contribution to Wings.
 On 13 March 2010, McCullough and his band were the headline act at the Fifestock Festival at the Inn at Lathones, Scotland.